Standard Chartered again in firing line of NY regulator

 The bank had warned in June that profits would be down by about a fifth as its investment bank revenue was hit by weak trading activity, and Sands said on Wednesday many of the difficult conditions that hurt the financial markets unit in the first half had continued in July.

-Shares in StanChart were down 1.7 percent at 11.96 pounds by 12:35 PM BST, in line with a weak European bank index .SX7P.
+Shares in StanChart were down 1.7 percent at 11.96 pounds by 1135 GMT, in line with a weak European bank index.
 The stock is down 10 percent this year, compared with a flat bank index, and last month fell to a two-year low.

 The bank made a $127 million loss in Korea and has sold parts of the business, cut staff, shut branches and refocused on international clients to try to turn around the business.